2019 Housing Element - Implementation

 Regional Housing Need

-What is the Regional Housing Needs Assessment (RHNA)?
+What is the Regional Housing Needs Allocation (RHNA)?

 State housing element law requires the County and other jurisdictions to meet their shares of the state prescribed regional housing need.
 The County does this by maintaining a residential land inventory sufficient to meet the assessed number of units (known as RHNA).